Cordoba Argentina Travel Guide

 Load a good amount of credit when buying.

-Fewer stops for recharges.
+Fewer places to stop for recharges.

 Ensures travel without insufficient funds worry.